ROCm/aotriton/dockerfile/README.md

 ## Argument: input

-This specifies input directory, which must be `aotriton/dockerfile/input/`, because this directory must include critical files including
+This specifies input directory, which must contain all files and subdirectories under `aotriton/dockerfile/input/`, which are critical files for the build, including:

 1. install scripts `install*.sh`
 2. Patches to build on AlmaLinux 8 (under `patch-*`)

+You may use the `aotriton/dockerfile/input/` directly, or copy the whole directory to some other place and start build from there.

 ### Cached Triton